Homemade Thin Mint Recipe – Chocolate wafer cookies with a chocolate peppermint coating. Only 3 ingredients!

 - 1 cup chocolate chips, I used semi-sweet

-- ¼ teaspoon (or more) pure peppermint extract
+- ¼ teaspoon pure peppermint extract, or more to taste

 - Optional garnishes: crushed Oreos, crushed candy canes or mini chocolate chips